Know the New Hiking How-tos

 A short distance ahead, the White Trail begins on the right, but you should continue on the Blue Trail, which follows a relatively level woods road.
 After looping around a vernal pond, you’ll pass the start of the Orange Trail on the left.
 This will be your return route, but for now, continue ahead on the Blue Trail.

 Soon, the trail crosses a broad expanse of open rock with several cedar trees and descends to Apshawa Brook, where the Blue Trail ends at a junction with the Green Trail.
-Turn right onto the Green Trail, which loops around and crosses the brook on a metal bridge just below the dam of the Butler Reservoir (due to safety concerns, the historic stone dam has been breached and a concrete spillway constructed to lower the water level of the reservoir).
+Turn right onto the Green Trail, which loops around, goes through a gate, and crosses the brook on a metal bridge just below the dam of the Butler Reservoir (due to safety concerns, the historic stone dam has been breached and a concrete spillway constructed to lower the water level of the reservoir).
 Here, the Red Trail joins.

 Continue to follow both green and red blazes as the trail climbs to a T-junction with a gravel road.
 Turn right onto the road, which leads in a short distance to a viewpoint over the reservoir.
 After taking in the view, return to the junction and continue ahead on the road.

 After pausing to take in the view, continue ahead on the Green Trail.
-You’ll pass interesting rock formations on the left, skirt some blowdowns, and begin a steady descent on a rugged, winding footpath.
+You’ll pass interesting rock formations on the left and begin a steady descent on a rugged, winding footpath.
 Parts of the descent are rather steep.

 At the base of the descent, the trail turns left onto a woods road which parallels Apshawa Brook and passes beautiful cascades in the brook, below to the right.
 A short distance ahead, you'll come to a fork.
 Bear right, following the green blazes, and descend to the brook.